 You have to stroll around the Old Town to feel the historical vibe of Sozopol.
 My favorite is the wooden houses with upper stories that are over 100-year-old.
 So I said before Sozopol was an old city, but I didn’t show much of it on my photography.
 Looking back at my pictures, I didn’t take too many of the architecture.
 I use to not focus as much into architecture back in the days!
 Crazy how we change the way we travel the more the travel experience grows

-The Beaches are less crowded than in Burgas!
-The beach is also right in the center of town.
+The beaches of Sozopol are less crowded than in Burgas.
+The beach is also right in the centre of town.
 If you are feeling adventurous, there are beaches of the nearby camping sites, Kavatzi & Smokinya.

 To be honest, it was pretty much it!
 Don’t expect to go there to party.
 Party places are in the bigger cities like Burgas and Varna, therefore that’s why you hear the Chalga singers naming those cities in their songs!
 If you are looking for less touristy places, Sozopol is to be considered!

 This is some other Bulgaria pastry that I can’t quite remember the name of it.
 Also, meet one of my Dunny’s, part of my photo project.
 I will tell you more about it in another post.

 The first time in my life I saw outdoor gyms.
 Actually my first one was in Dimitrovgrad, but I didn’t take any picture of it.
 At the time, I thought this was pretty odd, but now that I’ve been travelling lots, oh hell that concept is simply normal!

 The following 4 pictures were taken at the beach restaurant Deja Vu (дежа вю).
 Painted all in white, this place clearly made me feel so Zen.
 It was the perfect place to enjoy my fried fish, drink some Bulgarian beer and enjoy the sea breeze.